ethz-asl/voxblox/README.md

 | `occupied_sphere_radius` | Radius of the outer sphere where unknown is set to occupied, in meters. | 5.0 |

 ### ICP Refinement Parameters
-ICP based refinement can be applied to the poses of the input pointclouds before merging.
+A refinement can be applied to the poses of the input pointclouds before merging.
+This is based on an ICP inspired method.

 | Parameter | Description | Default |
 | --------------------  |:-----------:| :-------:|